 Destination: International trips like Europe carry higher medical and evacuation expenses than domestic travel.

-Trip length: Longer trips increase daily exposure risk and raise premiums accordingly.
+Trip length: Longer trips increase exposure risk and raise premiums.

 Plan tier: Basic-tier plans cost less and cover essential cancellation and medical needs.

-Pricing model: Per-traveler versus per-policy pricing creates significant cost differences for families depending on traveler ages.
+Pricing model: Per-traveler versus per-policy pricing leads to large cost differences for families depending on traveler ages.

 How to Compare Family Travel Insurance Plans